pingidentity/pingdirectory-go-client/docs/Md5PasswordStorageSchemeResponse.md

 ### NewMd5PasswordStorageSchemeResponse

-`func NewMd5PasswordStorageSchemeResponse(schemas []Enummd5PasswordStorageSchemeSchemaUrn, enabled bool, ) *Md5PasswordStorageSchemeResponse`
+`func NewMd5PasswordStorageSchemeResponse(schemas []Enummd5PasswordStorageSchemeSchemaUrn, id string, enabled bool, ) *Md5PasswordStorageSchemeResponse`

 NewMd5PasswordStorageSchemeResponse instantiates a new Md5PasswordStorageSchemeResponse object
 This constructor will assign default values to properties that have it defined,